 Approx. km driven:

 Rise and shine, time to meet Húsavík.
 Húsavík is a town on the north coast of Iceland on the shores of Skjálfandi bay with around 2,185 inhabitants.
-The most famous landmark of the town, and one you will notice immediately, is the wooden church Húsavíkurkirkja, built in 1907.
+The most famous landmark of the town and one you will notice immediately is the wooden church Húsavíkurkirkja, built in 1907.
 The shape of the building is unusual for churches in Iceland and the building plan takes the form of a cross.
 Built using wood imported from Norway, the church is open most days over the tourist season, and admission is free.
 Just open the door and take a look.

 Among the various activities on offer are birdwatching, golf and horseback riding, but Húsavík really is the country’s capital when it comes to whale watching.
 If you want to see the gentle giants swim, roll around and splash in the water, look no further.
-The town of Húsavík is widely recognised as one of the best locations in the world from which to watch whales.
+The town of Húsavík is widely recognized as one of the best locations in the world from which to watch whales.
 In fact, there is a higher chance of seeing whales in Húsavík than any other place in Iceland.
-Retire for the night at hotel.
+Retire for the night at the hotel.

 Attractions on the way: Whale Watching boat trip, Húsavík Whale Museum, Húsavík Museum House, Mánarbakki Folk Museum, Húsavíkurkirkja church.